HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/cnntrn.md

 ## Arguments list
-The `cnnTrn` algorithm has required and optional arguments to be specified.
-Each of them has properties:
+The `cnnTrn` algorithm works with both required and optional arguments.
+Each argument has specific properties:

 - **Is required** means whether an argument **must** be specified when calling the program or not.
 - **Type** specifies the argument datatype.